lukewhrit/sonar/README.md

 ## Contributing new features

-We're always looking for new volunteers for the project, we've got a lot to work and can definitely use help.
+We're always looking for new volunteers for the project, we've got a lot to work to do and can definitely use help.

-If you want to work on Sonar feel free to create a pull request, just make sure you read our contributing guide and follow its rules.
+If you want to work on Sonar feel free to simply create a pull request, just make sure you have read our contributing guide and follow its rules.
 More information and the guide are available in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 ## License